testmycode/tmc-langs/README.markdown

 ### CLI

 Running tasks from the command-line can be accomplished by passing the required task with projects directory path and in some tasks the output file path.
+After building the `tmc-langs-cli` commandline interface you can find the jar to use under `tmc-langs-cli/target/`

-`java -cp tmc-langs-util-1.0-SNAPSHOT.jar fi.helsinki.cs.tmc.langs.util.Main run-tests test_projects/arith_funcs results.txt`
+`java -jar tmc-langs-cli/target/tmc-langs-cli-1.0-SNAPSHOT.jar run-tests --exercisePath test_projects/arith_funcs --outputPath results.txt`

+For all options run
+`java -jar tmc-langs-cli/target/tmc-langs-cli-1.0-SNAPSHOT.jar help`

 ## Credits